 They knew.
 They all knew.

-The thought cut through Werner’s mind like ice.
+The thought cut through Werner’s mind.

 Cold sweat broke out across Werner’s back without warning.
 It was not a feeling he was unfamiliar with but he had not felt it with such intensity in years.